-Employees retiring or resigning from Schoolcraft College should submit a letter of resignation identifying their last day of work to their supervisor, with a copy to the Executive Director of Human Resources.
-Generally, a minimum two week notice is expected for planning purposes.
-An employee's last day of employment must be a regular work day.
+Employees retiring or resigning from Schoolcraft College should submit a letter of resignation to their supervisor, with a copy to the executive director of Human Resources.
+Human Resources Department personnel will initiate the termination paperwork and begin the exit interview process.